 include kidney infections, leukemia, gastrointestinal issues, and

 Some forms of alternative medicine

-ASPCA's full coverage plan reimburses for holistic approaches to pet health like acupuncture and hydrotherapy.
-Additionally, this plan will reimburse you for specialty dog food as long as it's not for weight management, and there is a written prescription from your vet.
+The Complete Coverage pet insurance plan reimburses holistic approaches to pet health, like acupuncture and hydrotherapy.
+Additionally, this plan will reimburse you for specialty dog food as long as it's not for weight management and you have a written prescription from your vet.

 The Complete Coverage plan reimburses for treatments regarding behavioral issues due to mental illnesses like separation anxiety.

-ASPCA's coverage is active immediately for preventative care, meaning you’re able to receive reimbursement for a check up on the day of enrollment.
-Many owners find this to be a perk over other insurance companies which have a two-week coverage gap from the start of registration.
+ASPCA's coverage is active immediately for preventative care, meaning you’re able to receive reimbursement for a check-up on the day of enrollment.
+Many pet parents find this to be a perk since other pet insurance companies have a 2-week coverage gap from the start of registration.